 One turn that is too wide or one moment of inattention can have devastating consequences.
 These accidents often mushroom into multi-car pileups because of the traffic congestion typically found on highway roads.
 When freeway accidents occur, every motorist on the highway is at risk of a high speed, high impact collision that may be fatal.

 Maryland alone has 16 interstate highways.
 And of the 461 fatal crashes occurring a few years back, an amazing 383 occurred on an urban interstate.).
-That is a staggering statistic which indicates that motorists are at the highest risk of death when traveling at high speeds on major highways and freeways.When Are Freeway Accidents The Most Deadly?
+That is a staggering statistic that indicates that motorists are at the highest risk of death when traveling at high speeds on major highways and freeways.When Are Highway Accidents The Most Deadly?

 - A freeway motorist attempts to change lanes at high speed and fails to look into her blind spot, colliding with a car in an adjacent lane.